viewmaster111/SpeedTest-1/README.md

 #SpeedTest Vs others

 Speedtest uses NO flash.
 And that makes it mobile compatible.
 It Meets the HTML5 standards.
 Open source.
-NO ADS.
+A few ads vs. A bunch of ADS.

 Others Uses Flash NOT compatible in mobile browsers- Requires you to download a app on your mobile device.
-NOT HTML5 compliant. has ADS.
+NOT HTML5 compliant. has ALOT of ADS.
 NOT open source

-#Try it!

-Not a developer?
-We have that covered!
-Go <a href="http://jdc20181.github.io/SpeedTest/">here</a>

 #Developers!